-UPnP: To use the Universal Plug and Play (UPnP[TM]) feature check the Enabled UPnP box.
-UPNP provides compatibility with networking equipment, software and peripherals.

-WAN Ping: Unchecking the box will not allow the DIR-628 to respond to pings.
+- Enable UPnP: To use the Universal Plug and Play (UPnPTM) feature click on Enabled.
+UPNP provides compatibility with networking equipment, software and peripherals. - WAN Ping: Unchecking the box will not allow the DIR-825 to respond to pings.
 Blocking the Ping may provide some extra security from hackers.
-Check the box to allow the WAN port to be "pinged".

-Inbound Filter: This section will list any rules that are created.
-You may click the Edit icon to change the settings or enable/disable the rule, or click the Delete icon to remove the rule.

-WAN Port Speed: You may set the port speed of the Internet port to 10Mbps, 100Mbps, or auto.
-Some older cable or DSL modems may require you to set the port speed to 10Mbps.

-Multicast Check the box to allow multicast traffic to pass streams: through the router from the Internet.
+Check the box to allow the Internet port to be "pinged". - WAN Ping Inbound Select from the drop-down menu if you would Filter: like to apply the Inbound Filter to the WAN ping.
+Refer to page 46 for more information regarding Inbound Filter. - WAN Port Speed: You may set the port speed of the Internet port to 10Mbps, 100Mbps, or auto.
+Some older cable or DSL modems may require you to set the port speed to 10Mbps. - Multicast streams: Check the box to allow multicast traffic to pass through the router from the Internet.

+Guest Zone

+The Guest Zone feature will allow you to create temporary zones that can be used by guests to access the Internet.
+These zones will be separate from your main wireless network.
+You may configure different zones for the 2.4GHz and 5.0GHz wireless bands.

+Enable Guest Zone: Check to enable the Guest Zone feature.

+- Schedule: The schedule of time when the Guest Zone will be active.
+The schedule may be set to Always, which will allow the particular service to always be enabled.
+You can create your own times in the Tools > Schedules section. - Wireless Network Enter a wireless network name (SSID) that is Name: different from your main wireless network.

+Enable Routing Check to allow network connectivity between the Between Zones: different zones created.

+Security Mode: Select the type of security or encryption you would like to enable for the guest zone.

-Administrator Settings
+Tools Administrator Settings